w3c/PFE-analysis/results/set_encoding_branch_factor.md

 # The Results

-## Finding the best Branch Factor
+## Finding the Best Branch Factor

 To start out I set off to determine what the ideal branch factor would be.
 I ran the set simulations against sparse bit set encodings for CJK with branch factors varying from 2 to 16.
 The results were consistent across the languages.
-Here's an example graph showing the bits needed to encode each codepoint as set size changes for Japanese:
+Here's an example graph showing the bits needed to encode each codepoint as set size changes for Chinese:

 ![Encoding Efficiency for Chinese Codepoint Sets with Varying Branch Factor](varying_bf_for_chinese.png)